Neamen1/opencv-project/README.md

 # opencv-project
-Simple video editor in opencv (opencv don't support sound) To set file directory, write path to the file in command line You can slide through the video by trackbar(it shows number of frames passed) You can choose ROI(region of interest) by pressing backspace and use LMB
+Simple video editor in opencv (opencv don't support sound)\n To set file directory, write path to the file in command line You can slide through the video by trackbar(it shows number of frames passed) You can choose ROI(region of interest) by pressing backspace and use LMB